UniMath/UniMath/README.md

 $ make TAGS
 ```

-To install UniMath in the "user-contrib" of coq, for use by other developments:
+To install UniMath in the "user-contrib" directory of coq, for use by other developments:
 ```bash
 $ make install
 ```
+The path to that directory from here, by default, is ./sub/coq/user-contrib/.

 ## Further details